 Many of these are relatively expensive to buy initially, but they use very little electricity and usually have much longer lifespans than both mercury vapor lamps or fluorescent tubes.

-It is important to remember that no matter what type of bulb you purchase, it must be replaced at least every six months due to a gradual loss of effectiveness over time.
+It is important to remember that no matter what type of bulb you purchase it must be replaced at least every six months due to gradual loss of effectiveness over time.

 Bulbs lose their effectiveness gradually over time and not necessarily as a result of burned-out filaments or visible signs of bulb failure.

-This happens because weak or cheaply made bulbs have a more internal reflection on the inside surface of the tube, which will decrease both UVA and UVB emissions.
+This happens because weak or cheaply made bulbs have a more internal reflection on the inside surface of the tube which will decrease both UVA and UVB emission.

 Some cheaper brands of bulbs only emit radiation in certain small areas rather than uniformly along the whole tube length.